 Several DEX aggregators and market makers have implemented AirSwap.

 AirSwap is a community asset held by its token holders, operating as an open project with a transparent decision-making and product development process.
 Both the network technology and contributor community aim to be maximally decentralized.
-Community members stake AirSwap tokens (AST) to participate in governance and other community activities and benefits.
+Community members stake AirSwap tokens (AST) to participate in governance and other community benefits.
 Ideating, drafting, voting on, and accepting proposals is an open process.

 - Quality — We craft software systems that are thoughtful, elegant, and secure.
 We envision and create the best form of each protocol and product that we deliver.